zfields/nes-rob/docs/research.md

 _Alternating `LED_ENABLE` and test signal issued intermittently._

-For completeness, the command sequence `0xAA` was tested, due to it's similarity to the test signal, but it was discovered to have no effect (shown below).
+For completeness, the command sequence `0xAA` was tested, due to it's similarity to the test signal, but it was discovered to have no effect (as shown below).

 ![0xAA passed in protocol format, when LED is both on and off.](img/protocol-test-aa.png)